elizayang222/StickerSmash/README.md

 # Sticker Smash

 StickerSmash is a fun and interactive mobile app built using React Native and Expo, where users can place and interact with digital stickers on their photos.
-This app offers a unique and engaging way to personalize images and share them with friends.

 ## Features
 - Upload and select images from your gallery